uyennhitranmai-s19/Rental-Manager/README.md

 ## Notes

-This is a personal and educational project, not a production-ready system.
+- This is a personal and educational project, not a production-ready system.

-Built to solve a real-life problem within my family.
+- Built to solve a real-life problem within my family.

-The project can be expanded into:

-A full-featured web system

-Advanced database management

-User authentication & role management